jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

-# FreeCodeCamp forum clone's contributing guide
+# freeCodeCamp forum clone's contributing guide

 ## Documentation

-Please, make sure to read:
+Please, make sure to read through the following documents:

 - our [code of conduct](./CODE_OF_CONDUCT.md)
 - and [README](./README.md)